 \section{Summary}

-In this paper, we introduced the concept of augmented mixture model (AMM), a model designed to equip parametric and/or astrophysical models with the capability of accommodating unforeseen features in the analysed data: we achieved this by building a weighted superposition of parametric models plus an additional non-parametric model.
+In this paper, we introduce the concept of the AMM, a model designed to allow parametric and astrophysical models to accommodate unforeseen features in the analysed data.
+We achieved this by building a weighted superposition of parametric models and an additional non-parametric model.
 We validated our formalism applying it to the reconstruction of simulated datasets mimicking the currently available GW observations.
 We also analysed the real GW events from GWTC-3, finding good agreement with the available literature about the most pronounced features of the primary mass distribution.

 The possibility of equipping astrophysical models with non-parametric methods will be extremely valuable to both data analysts and theoreticians.
-Having a channel able to collect events that are unlikely to be explained by the physically informed models included in the analysis will prevent biases due to mismodelling as well as pointing to the direction in which astrophysical models need to be further developed: with the grand total of observed GWs after the first third of O4 just above 150 detection, the newly released GWTC-4.0 will be the perfect playground for AMMs to possibly reveal new features in the astrophysical distribution of BBHs while strengthening our understanding of the formation paths of the compact objects that populate our Universe.
+Having a channel able to collect events that are unlikely to be explained by the physically informed models included in the analysis will prevent biases due to mismodelling, as well as highlighting the areas in which astrophysical models need to be further developed.
+With the grand total of observed GWs after the first third of O4, just above the 150 detection, the newly released GWTC-4.0 will be a perfect playground for AMMs to possibly reveal new features in the astrophysical distribution of BBHs while strengthening our understanding of the formation paths of the compact objects that populate our Universe.